-Each State Trooper canine handler will work a 5-3, 5-3, 5-3 work schedule of nine (9) hours, consistent with other State
+Each State Trooper canine handler will work a 5-3, 5-3, 5-3, 5-3 work schedule of nine (9) hours, consistent with other State Troopers.

-Troopers.
 Each Fire Inspector and Special Agent 2 canine handler will work a schedule consistent with other Fire Inspectors and Special Agent 2s.
 Each handler will be compensated for the actual time spent in the routine care and maintenance for his or her assigned animal.
 No overtime or compensatory time pay will be granted during the performance of the canine handler's normal and routine schedule, without supervisory approval.
-Each handler is expected to provide appropriate care and maintenance for the assigned animal on non-duty days, and on such days each State Trooper handler shall receive cash payment for forty (40) minutes at time and one half (11⁄2) per hour for such routine care and maintenance of his or her assigned animal.
-Each Fire Inspector and Special Agent 2 canine handler shall receive cash payment for forty (40) minutes at time and one half ($1\frac{1}{2}$) per hour on any leave days for such routine care and maintenance of his or her assigned animal.
-Where the non-duty day is also a holiday, the handler will receive compensation as outlined in this paragraph in addition to holiday compensation as provided for in this Agreement.
+Each handler is expected to provide appropriate care and maintenance for the assigned animal on non-duty days, and on such days each State Trooper handler shall receive cash payment for forty (40) minutes at time and one half (11/2) per hour for such routine care and maintenance of his or her assigned animal.
+Each Fire Inspector and Special Agent 2 canine handler shall receive cash payment for forty (40) minutes at time and one half (11/2) per hour on any leave days for such routine care and maintenance of his or her assigned animal.
+Where the non-duty day is also a holiday, the handler will receive compensation as provided for in this Agreement.
 When the canine handler is called out for canine activities during other than normal duty hours, such compensation will be paid in accordance with applicable provisions of this Agreement.